All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 [9, 11]

-Several options are visible here.
-And if you increase the array to 20–25 numbers, the number of checks will increase sharply - that's what it looks like combinatorial explosion, whereby similar NP-hard problems become practically insoluble by an enumeration.
+Here we can see several options at once.
+And if we increase the array to 20–25 numbers, the number of checks will increase sharply - this is what combinatorial explosion looks like, which is why such NP-complete problems become practically unsolvable through brute force.

 This post doesn't have any additions from the author yet.